48 Hours in Liverpool

 Where To Stay in Liverpool

-Liverpool is a great city to visit in England, whether that be for a weekend away with friends or to explore its wide range of cultures and history.
-There are lots of things to see in Liverpool, and even if you're only visiting for 48 hours like I did, you'll have more than enough time to see its main attractions.
+Liverpool is a great city to visit in England, whether you want to explore the city's vast history, or simply want a chilled weekend away with your friends.
+There are a lot of things to see in Liverpool, and certainly a lot of places to eat in Liverpool as well, so it's one city you won't get bored of.
+Even if you're only visiting for 48 hours like we did, you'll have more than enough time to see its main attractions.

 Thinking of visiting Manchester?
 Check out my blog post covering what to do in the city and what to eat as well.
 It's a great option for a day trip from Liverpool, as it's only an hour away.
-Don't forget to follow me on Instagram for more travel photos!
+I would also recommend taking a short drive to visit Blackpool, Burnley, or the Forest of Bowland if you're looking for unique places to visit in England.
+Don't forget to follow me on Instagram for more travel photos and tips!